 The best part: You don’t need the best book writing software to help you create confusion, it’s all in your mind.

 This can be a bit of a risky move as there is the chance of readers becoming too confused.
-They may give up on the story before diving in and finding answers for their confusion.
+They may give up on the story before diving in and finding answers to their confusion.

 An Extreme Setting